biodiversitydata-se/mol-data/rdocs/sbdi-mol-mod.rst

 Atlas module for ASV data
 =========================
 As part of the `Living Atlas Community <https://living-atlases.gbif.org/>`_, the `Swedish Biodiversity Data Infrastructure (SBDI) <https://biodiversitydata.se/>`_ and the `BioAtlas portal <https://bioatlas.se/>`_ is based on `standard Darwin core files and extensions <https://www.gbif.org/darwin-core>`_.
 To make SBDI more useful to the molecular research community, however, we will add a module that slightly modifies how these data are added, stored and accessed.
 We briefly outline this molecular module, and how it will fit into the overall data flow, below.
-Please, note that this is an ongoing project, and that information thus is subject to change.
-Once all components are in place, we will provide detailed instructions on how to submit and access ASV occurrences, via the module.
+Please note that this is an ongoing project and that information thus is subject to change.
+Once all components are in place, we will provide detailed instructions on how to submit and access ASV occurrences via the module.

 Main objectives
 ***************